 4- SEO Advantage

 Do you know that a theme framework also plays a significant role in terms of SEO?
-In fact, the responsive website design has become a fundamental component of SEO.
-It doesn’t matter what sort of website you have, but a responsive design gives a boost to SEO which is essential.
+In fact, responsive website design has become a fundamental component of SEO.
+It doesn’t matter what sort of website you have, but the responsive design gives a boost to SEO which is essential.

 The fact is, people are consuming internet on mobiles and tablets.
-The desktop usage is falling every day.
+Desktop usage is falling every day.
 It looks like the trend is not going to change anytime sooner.
 Instead of just choosing a design that’s desktop friendly, now you have to choose a mobile-friendly theme.